A Division of City of San Diego Environmental Services Department

-- Approximately 446,000 vehicles each year bring trash to the Miramar Landfill.
+- Approximately 446,000 vehicles bring trash to the Miramar Landfill each year.

 - About 1,100-1,200 customers bring materials to the landfill each day.

-- About 3,900 tons of waste are accepted on weekdays and lesser amounts on weekends.
+- About 3,900 tons of trash are accepted on weekdays and lesser amounts on weekends.

-- Customers' vehicles are checked at random for hazardous materials.
+- Customers' vehicles are randomly checked for hazardous materials.

 - Approximately 41,000 pounds of hazardous substances are discovered and diverted for proper disposal.

-- The City's waste reduction and recycling programs, along with innovative engineering, have helped extend the landfill's working life, originally scheduled to close as early as 1995.
+- The City's trash reduction and recycling programs, aided by innovative engineering, have helped extend the landfill's working life, originally scheduled to close as early as 1995.

-- All cities in California are required to reduce, reuse, or recycle half of their waste or be subjected to a $10,000 per day fine.
+- All cities in California are required to reduce, reuse, or recycle half of their trash or be subjected to a $10,000 per day fine.
 In 2006, the City of San Diego met this requirement with a 55% diversion rate.
-Today we are currently at a 67% diversion rate.
+Today we are at a 67% diversion rate.

-- Waste composition studies indicate that two-thirds of San Diego's waste stream can be recycled.
+- Trash composition studies indicate that two-thirds of San Diego's trash can be recycled.